attilam/smol/README.md

   - DONE ~~Assets could be just another route, but all content is pass-through!~~

 - Layouts and Partials
+  - DONE ~~add theme support~~
   - create proper layouts for front page, posts, articles, cheatsheets, Weekly Review, etc
-  - DONE ~~layouts and partials should be able to use whatever extension, if at all~~
+  - layouts and partials should be able to use whatever extension, if at all

 ## refs